 Four farmers were at our initial presentation/tour/educational demonstration of our livestock manure press.
 They we’re very interested in the concept of making use of manure to create a functional product.
 It was a foreign idea to most of those who were there, but one farmer was familiar with practices using manure in other countries.
 There was peaked interest in the design of the press and it’s capability to hydraulically have enough power to form the bricks in relation to engine size and power.
 This press is also designed to split logs and has a splitter blade that can be installed when not using it to make bricks.
 We also discussed the potential ability to make and dry bricks for structural uses on the farm, such as for sheds or housing for small livestock.
 Well have to wait for feedback from educational outreach when we have more product to demonstrate before we know what impact it will have on a small farming community.

-The above set of photos is from a rudimentary manual that we put together during the building process of the press.
+This set of photos is from a rudimentary manual that we put together during the building process of the press.
 Addtional photos and videos will be added to support the design process to assist others who might want to build a similar press.
 The level of detail described to design the press is limited, and not what would be expected from a mechanical engineer perspective or for patent requirements.
 We do hope a creative farmer/welder can extrapolate from this model enough detail to build one similar to this press.
 More details on Fabricator Steve Lonsky’s concepts of pressure may be required to make a compressed brick later.
 More info will be added.

 The livestock manure press has been completed except for the small hydraulic cylinder that opens and closes the door that releases the brick from the press.
 The door can manually be opened and closed with pins, but is cumbersome and not an efficient process.